-List of candidates for Alaska US House seat tops 30
+List of candidates for Alaska US House seat tops 35

-JUNEAU, Alaska (AP) — The list of candidates running for Alaska’s lone U.S. House seat topped 30 on Friday, with state legislators, an orthopedic surgeon and a North Pole city council member named Santa Claus among the latest to file ahead of a late-day deadline.
+JUNEAU, Alaska (AP) — The list of candidates running for Alaska’s lone U.S. House seat topped 35 on Friday, with current and former state legislators, an orthopedic surgeon and a North Pole city council member named Santa Claus among those filing ahead of a late-day deadline.

 A special primary is set for June 11.
 The top four vote-getters will advance to an Aug.
 16 special election in which ranked choice voting will be used, a process in line with a new elections system approved by voters in 2020.

 The winner will serve the remainder of the late-U.S. Rep. Don Young’s term, which expires in January.

-Young had held the seat since 1973 and had been seeking reelection at the time of his death last month.
+Young, a Republican, had held the seat since 1973 and had been seeking reelection at the time of his death last month.

 Republican state Sen. Josh Revak, Democratic state Rep. Adam Wool and independent Al Gross, an orthopedic surgeon who unsuccessfully ran for U.S. Senate in 2020, were among the latest candidates to file with the state Division of Elections.
+Andrew Halcro, a former state lawmaker who is running as an independent, also filed.
 They join a list that includes Republican Nick Begich; Democrat Christopher Constant, an Anchorage Assembly member; and John Coghill, a Republican former state lawmaker.

 Revak, who previously worked for Young’s office and was a statewide co-chair for Young’s reelection bid, said he felt a “strong calling and a duty” to step forward.